PullRequestTimeout/gooey-startpage/README.md

 - Writing vanilla CSS and keeping it maintainable at scale is hard.
 I now undertsand why tools like Tailwind are used, and I'll look into using that in my next project.
 I could also mitigate this in the future by sticking more closely to a design file rather than designing in-browser, and focusing on writing component-based CSS modules that can be used repeatedly (DRY!).
 - Similarly, vanilla JS tends to get messy when keeping all functionality in larger files and writing modules ad-hoc.
 Remember the Seven Ps; Prior Preperation Prevents Piss Poor Performance.
 Plan code, then write it, and having a secondary psuedo-code file might be useful for planning.
 - Keep in mind separation of concerns.
 One potential way to make JS files (and potentially CSS too!) more readable and maintainable is to separate files based on modules/functionality.
+- Getting more familiar with accessibility practices like semantic html and how it impacts keyboard navigation, something to keep in mind.
+It's often a balance between being able to achieve what the design outlines and adhering to strict accessiblity practices.
+Sometimes just adding a div to the tabindex is a much more efficient approact than forcing a semantic element into a design it isn't really suited for.
+- I'm a bit of a perfectionist.
+Learn when to recognise when something is "good enough" and move on, it's slowing down the learning process.

 ## To-dos: